 Step - 1: To create a flow design check the How to create your first flow design.

-Step -3: A pop-up will launch reflecting the multiple nodes.
-Select the Simple HTTP node to add it to your flow.
+Step - 4: Select the Simple HTTP node to add it to your flow.

 Supported HTTP Methods

 There are 4 methods to call the URL but in every method, the URL shall stay the same.

 1. GET Method: This method is used for retrieving the data.

 Note: Only header is allowed In GET method

 2. POST Method: This method is used for sending the data when the call can perform some resource modification.